Injection Site Reaction Testing

 Depending on study design, ISR assessment may include:

-This flexible, multi-layered approach enables human-relevant characterization of ISR biology and supports informed non-clinical decision-making.
+This flexible and multi-layered approach enables human-relevant characterization of ISR biology and supports informed non-clinical decision-making.

 How does ex vivo human skin compare to animal models for ISR testing?